Burtony3/OptimalSpacecraftTrajectories.jl/src/HW/hw3.md

 #### Derivatives

 To calculate the derivatives of the performance index, the integration of the trajectory is passed through a complex step derivative function.
-This incurs 3 additional functions for each gradient computed when minizing.
+This incurs 3 additional functions for each gradient computed when minimizing.

 #### Minimization Methods